 Our course catalog of dual enrollment classes will be available to be included in whole or in part (on a course by course basis) in the Course of Study of the member school.

-How much does it cost and how does it compare with other College Alliance offerings in India?
+How much does it cost and how does it compare with other consortium offerings?